Investigate EVERYTHING: Attorney Ben Crump Calls For Inquiry Into 215 Buried In Mississippi’s Pauper’s Field

-In any event, the case brought to light a bevy of deceased persons, 215 of them to be exact, who were buried nameless and unceremoniously at Pauper’s Field, and ubiquitous civil rights attorney Ben Crump is calling for justice for every single one of them according to the Jackson Advocate Online.
-JAO quoted Crump as saying, “We’re going to fight to bring them the honor, the dignity, and the respect and justice they deserve”.
+In any event, the case brought to light a bevy of deceased persons, 215 of them to be exact, who were buried nameless and unceremoniously at a pauper’s Field.
+Ubiquitous civil rights attorney Ben Crump is calling for justice for every single one of them according to the Jackson Advocate Online.
+JAO quoted Crump as saying, “We’re going to fight to bring them the honor, the dignity, and the respect and justice they deserve.”

-Gretchen Hankins of Florence, Mississippi says that her 39-year-old son Jonathan left her home on May 20, 2022 and was found dead in the hotel room on May 23, 2023, and she was never informed.
+Gretchen Hankins of Florence, Mississippi, says that her 39-year-old son Jonathan left her home on May 20, 2022 and was found dead in a hotel room on May 23, 2023.
+She was never informed.

 I didn’t know it for a year and seven months,” she said, having learned of his death from a chance sighting of the death roster featured on NBC News.
 “It’s like they threw him out like trash, just like they did the others.”